 To get the project off the ground Singleton, a British citizen, needed a local partner because he encountered numerous challenges in attaining licences and cutting through the bureaucracy and red tape associated with foreign investment.

 He was introduced to Mahtani, who enjoys a close relationship with current President Michael Sata and chaired one of the largest indigenous banks in the country.
+Together, they set up the Lusaka Premier Health Clinic (LPHC) Ltd. Mahtani owned the majority shareholding through his Finsbury Investment group.

 A financial credit loan agreement, in which the parties were each to contribute $10-million, was signed between the IDC and LPHC in 2008.
 According to a source within the IDC, who preferred anonymity because he is not an official spokesperson, Mahtani only provided a letter of commitment, not sufficient proof that he or Finsbury had the funds to honour their obligation.